mckamey/countdownjs/README.markdown

 ### The `units` argument

 The static units constants can be combined using standard bitwise operators.
-For example, to specify just years and months use bitwise-OR:
+For example, to explicitly include "months and years" use bitwise-OR:

 	countdown.MONTHS | countdown.DAYS

-To specify everything but "not weeks and not milliseconds":
+To explicitly exclude units like "not weeks and not milliseconds" combine bitwise-NOT and bitwise-AND:

 	~countdown.WEEKS & ~countdown.MILLISECONDS

-Equivalently, specify everything but "not weeks or milliseconds":
+Equivalently, to specify everything but "not weeks or milliseconds" wrap bitwise-NOT around bitwise-OR:

 	~(countdown.WEEKS | countdown.MILLISECONDS)